YOU'RE IN GREAT HANDS

 Simeon enjoys helping people of all ages to move better and be pain free.
 He completed his Master of Physical Therapy degree at the University of British Columbia in 2016.
 Since then, he has worked in a variety of settings and seen many different injuries ranging from sprained ankles to brain tumors.

 Always interested in new discoveries, Simeon keeps up with current best practices and techniques.
 He is a certified IMS/Dry needling practitioner and has additional training in the lumbar spine.
-He has also taken courses on myofacial release and management of neurological injuries.
+He has also taken courses on myofascial release and management of neurological injuries.

 In his spare time, Simeon enjoys playing badminton, table tennis and trying new recipes for dinner.